-Ashleigh started her career in a foreign policy space, volunteering with VGen, World Vision Australia’s youth movement, and as the Victorian State Director, was a pivotal driver in the campaign that got child labour on the G20 agenda for the first time in history.
+Ashleigh started her career in a foreign policy space, volunteering with VGen, World Vision Australia’s youth movement.
+As the Victorian State Director, she was a pivotal driver in the campaign that got child labour on the G20 agenda for the first time ever.
 Following this, she was appointed the inaugural National Director of Campaigns in 2016.
 In 2017, Ashleigh ran Young Australians in International Affairs’ annual Future 21 conference, and is an experienced foreign policy practitioner, having worked in international policy since 2018.

 Ashleigh holds a BA(Hons) in International Relations / Politics from Monash University, wrote an honours thesis on women, peace and security in peace processes, and completed a Masters in Diplomacy from ANU.

 Looking for an inspiring professional speaker for your next corporate event?
 Ashleigh tackles difficult topics to bring motivation and fresh insights to your organisation.

 Through Raise Our Voice Australia and in a personal capacity, Ashleigh is an experienced workshop facilitator with years of experience leading workshops for young Australians in various organisations, including campaigning, leadership, and governance.

 If you’re looking for new perspectives from an internationally recognised advocate and change maker, Ashleigh has experience in writing compelling articles on current topics, and has been published by outlets such as the ABC, Sydney Morning Herald and Women’s Agenda.learn more